1959 Martin D-28

 Description

-This 1959 Martin D-28 is a great playing guitar.
-Plenty of “ka-boom!” in the wound strings, and plenty of singing trebles for soloing.
-The previous owner treated this old D-28 with respect.
+This 1959 Martin D-28 is a nice playing guitar.
+Plenty of presence and power.
+Mature depth in the wound strings, and plenty of singing trebles for soloing.
 While it has a couple of cracks repaired and also a very well-repaired slant peghead crack repaired, it is in wonderful playing condition.
 It is set-up for flatpicking and sounds great!

 * Peghead slant crack – please see photos.
 Very tight repair with no uneven edges.
 Does not have to be re-repaired!